 - Once done, insert the SD card on your Raspberry Pi and start it.

 The first boot is a bit long (a few minutes maybe), but it will be faster on the next boot.

-On first boot, you’ll get a setup wizard to configure the network settings.
+On the first boot, you’ll get a setup wizard to configure the network settings.
 Then, you can use the web interface for everything else.
-Here is a short video to guide you for the first steps:
+Here is a short video to guide you through the first steps:

 If you’re interested, I can create a more in-depth tutorial on how to set this up.
 The process shouldn’t be overly complicated for a basic home network with two interfaces.